trinhvg/Pytorch_profiler_autograd/README.md

 # Pytorch_profiler_autograd
 ++++++UPDATE+++++++++++++++ \
 My server was fixed,  \
-A6000 runs well now, no slow problems. \
+A6000 runs well now, no slow problems anymore. \
 +++++++++++++++++++++++++++

 Suppose you already have PyTorch.
 Then execute the torch_profiler.py file.